Austin College: History

-Rankings
+Rankings and reputation

-Listed in the U.S. News & World Report "Guide to the 331 Most Interesting Colleges", Austin College is ranked #117 on the 2019 list of National Liberal Arts Colleges.
-Austin College was ranked 79th in 2016.
-President O'Day took office in 2017, and Austin College slipped to 117th in 2020, the lowest ranking National Liberal Arts College in Texas.
+The U.S. News & World Report ranked Austin College 83rd (tied) out of 211 National Liberal Arts Colleges in its 2024-2025 edition.

 Academics

-Austin College offers about 35 majors and pre-professional programs for study, and students can also create a specialized major to match their academic interests.
-The college is known for its nationally recognized five-year Master of Arts in Teaching program, its pre-medical, international studies, and pre-law programs, which draw many students to the campus.
-The college has a music program, and supports the Austin College A Cappella Choir and the Sherman Symphony Orchestra made up of students and local musicians, and assorted smaller musical ensembles.
+Austin College offers over 55 majors and pre-professional programs for study, and students can also create a specialized major to match their academic interests.
+The college has a music program, and supports the Austin College A Cappella Choir and the Sherman Symphony Orchestra, made up of students and local musicians, as well as assorted smaller musical ensembles.

+Students are required to live on campus for the first three years of their education.
+70% of its graduates have at least one international study experience during college, and about 82% of students are involved in research.
+The college has an 11:1 student to faculty ratio and an average class size of fewer than 25 students.

+Campus

 Athletics

 Austin College joined the Southern Collegiate Athletic Conference (SCAC) on July 1, 2006, replacing Rose-Hulman Institute of Technology.
-Austin College was previously a member of the American Southwest Conference (ASC), Texas Intercollegiate Athletic Association, and Texas Conference.
+The school was previously a member of the American Southwest Conference (ASC), Texas Intercollegiate Athletic Association, and Texas Conference.
 In 2017, the Austin College football team joined the Southern Athletic Association in football, while remaining a member of the SCAC across all other sports.